USS IWO JIMA LHD 7

-February 3, 2008 USS Iwo Jima is currently off the coast of Virginia conducting routine trainings.
+February 3, 2008 USS Iwo Jima is currently underway for routine training off the coast of Virginia.

-March 9, 2008 The Iwo Jima ARG is currently undergoing an operational evaluation with elements of the 26th MEU off the coast of North Carolina.
+March 9, The Iwo Jima ARG is currently undergoing an operational evaluation with elements of the 26th MEU off the coast of North Carolina.
 Underway for routine training in mid-April.

-April 28, USS Iwo Jima Expeditionary Strike Group pulled to Port Everglades, Fla., for a Fleet Week.
+April 28, USS Iwo Jima Expeditionary Strike Group pulled into Port Everglades, Fla., for a Fleet Week.

 May 6, LHD 7 ESG is currently participating in an integration exercise off the East Coast, in preparation for the upcoming deployment later this year.

-July 21, USS Iwo Jima ESG and BNS Greenhalgh (F 46) participated in a Composite Unit Training Exercise (COMPTUEX) July 8-18, marking the first time a Brazilian Navy surface unit fully integrated into a U.S. Strike Group.
-The Iwo Jima and Greenhalgh will now participate in the USS Theodore Roosevelt's (CVN 71) upcoming Joint Task Force Exercise (JTFEX) 08-4 July 21-31.
+July 21, USS Iwo Jima ESG and BNS Greenhalgh (F 46) participated in a Composite Unit Training Exercise (COMPTUEX) from July 8-18, marking the first time a Brazilian Navy surface unit fully integrated into a U.S. Strike Group.
+The Iwo Jima and Greenhalgh will now participate in the USS Theodore Roosevelt's (CVN 71) upcoming Joint Task Force Exercise (JTFEX) 08-4, from July 21-31.